Speed System Golf Review

 - 2 spring-loaded tees

-These elements are engineered to work together to increase the speed and efficacy of your swing.
+These elements are engineered to work together to increase the speed and efficacy of your swing, giving you a better chance to the ball on the more frequently.

 Like the driver, the tour-performance golf balls are matched to your speed zone.
 So the slower the swing speed, the softer the balls are in their compression.